Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/introduction.rst

 Operations in *Edit Mode* affect only the geometry of an object, but not global properties such as location or rotation.

-You can only modify the mesh of the object you are editing.
+You can only modify the mesh of the objects you are editing.
 To modify other objects you need to leave, select them and re-enter Edit Mode.

 *Edit Mode* has the following header in the 3D View: